Contraz/demosys-py/docs/source/opengl.rst

         outColor1 = vec4(0.0, 0.0, 1.0, 1.0)
     }

-Will draw red, green and blue in the separate layers in the FBO.
+Will draw red, green and blue in the separate layers in the FBO/textures.

 ..
 Warning:: It's important to use explicit attribute locations as not all drivers will guarantee preservation of the order and things end up in the wrong buffers!